fooplugins/foogallery/README.txt

 = 2.0.20 =
 * Date Updated : 2021-11-04
-* New : Major performance optimizations for all gallery templates (improving javascript speed and reducing content layout shift for better scores in Google Lighthouse)
+* New : Major performance improvements for all gallery templates (improving scores for Core Web Vitals)
 * New : Added "Mobile Columns" gallery setting for Responsive Galleries
 * New : Added 6 Columns option for Masonry gallery layout
 * New : Added "Horizontal Layout" gallery setting for Masonry galleries, to try maintain left-to-right order of images